rua-flutter/get_rx_persist.dart/get_rx_persist/README.md

 ## Features

 - [x]  Easy to use
-- [x]  Using in multiple real world projects
 - [x]  Support all platform
 - [x]  Support various and customized storage
+- [x]  Using in multiple real world projects
+- [x]  100% test coverage